SyntEO: Synthetic Data Set Generation for Earth Observation and Deep Learning -- Demonstrated for Offshore Wind Farm Detection: Related Research

-Especially in computer vision, synthetic datasets are an established tool to train neural networks for tasks like predicting optical flow \cite{dosovitskiy2015flyingchairs}, object detection \cite{tremblay2018fallingthings} or image segmentation \cite{khan2019procsy}.
-To create these datasets, different strategies have been used, like adding virtual models of objects in front of random backgrounds \cite{dosovitskiy2015flyingchairs} up to generating entire 3D environments and using virtual cameras to take pictures of them \cite{khan2019procsy}.
+Especially in computer vision, synthetic data sets are an established tool to train neural networks for tasks like predicting optical flow \cite{dosovitskiy2015flyingchairs}, object detection \cite{tremblay2018fallingthings} or image segmentation \cite{khan2019procsy}.
+To create these data sets, different strategies have been used, like adding virtual models of objects in front of random backgrounds \cite{dosovitskiy2015flyingchairs} up to generating entire 3D environments and using virtual cameras to take pictures of them \cite{khan2019procsy}.
 Thus, synthetic training data can be seen as a recomposition of already existing template data as well as fully synthetically generated data.

-In Earth observation, the number of studies that combine synthetic datasets and deep learning is a rarity despite its successful implementation in other research domains.
-Of those studies which combine a synthetic dataset and deep learning approach, RGB images of very high resolution with less than 1 m are the majority.
+In Earth observation, the number of studies that combine synthetic data sets and deep learning is a rarity despite its successful implementation in other research domains.
+Of those studies which combine a synthetic data set and deep learning approach, RGB images of very high resolution with less than 1~m are the majority.
 Their applications are aircraft or vehicle detection \cite{han2017efficient, berkson2019synthetic, shermeyer2021rareplanes, weber2021artificial} and building footprint detection \cite{kong2020synthinel1}.
-Two more synthetic datasets focus on speckle noise reduction in radar imagery \cite{dabhi2020virtual, vitale2021analysis} and one publication uses fully synthetic training data for river network extraction from single band MNDWI images of Landsat 8 acquisitions \cite{isikdogan2018learning}.
+Two more synthetic data sets focus on speckle noise reduction in radar imagery \cite{dabhi2020virtual, vitale2021analysis} and one publication uses fully synthetic training data for river network extraction from single band MNDWI images of Landsat~8 acquisitions \cite{isikdogan2018learning}.